` `

 Los parámetros cartográficos en el formato PROJ.4

-To create a new CRS, click the Add new CRS button and
+To create a new CRS, click the Add new CRS button and enter a descriptive name and the CRS parameters.

 Note que :guilaber:`Parámetros` debe empezar con un bloque “+proj=”, para repersentar el nuevo sistema de referencia por coordenadas.